hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/blockchain-verifier.md

             </td>
             <td>
-                Archived labs are read-only, and they can be moved back out of the archives, if there is interest in reviving them.

-Signed-off-by: Tracy Kuhrt <tracy.a.kuhrt@accenture.com>
+                This PR updates the dependencies and Hyperledger Fabric used in the integration tests.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-04-06 18:19:57 +0000 UTC
+        Created At 2022-04-11 04:23:50 +0000 UTC
     </div>
 </div>